Installing the Staykey Home Assistant Plugin

 Events not showing in Staykey:

-- Check that your lock is using Z-Wave JS integration (not the older Z-Wave integration)
+- Check that your lock is using the Z-Wave JS integration (not the older Z-Wave integration)

 Checking logs